qam4/ebattles/readme.txt

 - Use "name" field of submit buttons to differentiate them, avoid using hidden input.
 - Match delete: do we need to update "TBL_TEAMS"?
 - team "rank delta" not reset after a match in team ladder
+- a player was created with user ID = 0
+- activity lists matchs with no scores.
+-

 SUGGESTIONS:
 - Need to be able to delete Teams, or kick division members.